kootenpv/textsearch/README.md

 [![PyPI](https://img.shields.io/pypi/v/textsearch.svg?style=flat-square)](https://pypi.python.org/pypi/textsearch/)
 [![PyPI](https://img.shields.io/pypi/pyversions/textsearch.svg?style=flat-square)](https://pypi.python.org/pypi/textsearch/)

-Find and/or replace multiple strings in text; focusing on convenience and utilizing C for speed.
+Find and/or replace multiple strings in text; focusing on convenience and using C for speed.

-Sometimes 100x faster than regex based approaches, and even usually 2-3x faster than flashtext.

 It mainly helps with providing convenience for NLP / text search related tasks.
 For example, it will help find tokens by default only if it is a full word match (and not a sub-match).

-Though this is adaptable.
+### Features

+- ✓ Compared to equivalent in regex, usually ~30-100x faster
+- ✓ Tokenizer, string replacer, spell checker and many more things can be built on this (stay-tuned)
+- ✓ Extendable (write your own handlers)
+- ✓ Supports a prefix- or postfix based regex, usually something missing with other matchers
+- ✓ Few depencies (relies on a C-module, credits to [WojciechMula/pyahocorasick](WojciechMula/pyahocorasick))
+- ✓ Similar to [flashtext](https://github.com/vi3k6i5/flashtext) (by my friend Vikash), but 30% faster, as convenient, and more features
+- ✓ Optional support for accented characters (~15% slowdown)
+- ✓ Lots of [tests](test/all_test.py) (good place to see examples for inspiration) and good coverage

 ### Showcase